What is Priesthood Sunday?

 Include the pictures, names and contact information of pastors and other priests who have moved on to different parishes or who have retired so parishioners can keep in touch.

 Print a special blessing for your priests in the parish bulletin or on cards distributed in the pews.
-(Find blessing scripts in this sample liturgy or in this planning guide.)
 Have the congregation extend their hands over the priests and recite the blessing in unison at the end of the service on Priesthood Sunday.
+Click here to download a blessing prayer for priests.

 For a week or two leading up to Priesthood Sunday, leave cards and pens in the back of the church for parishioners to fill out with words of gratitude and tribute for your priests.
 Framed photos of priests labeled with their names is a nice touch (and a handy reminder for proper spelling).
 Don’t forget to include a box or basket to hold completed cards.
 These can be presented to the priests on Priesthood Sunday along with the collection, or assembled into a book.